bwkimmel/secd/example/README.md

 		  looks up the input argument in this map.
   - calc: A simple calculator that uses parser combinators instead of the CFG shift/reduce parser-generator.
+  - yinyang: An implementation of the [yin-yang puzzle](http://en.wikipedia.org/wiki/Call-with-current-continuation)